brunokoga/Montevideo/advanced_dir/advancedRaces.md

 The following racial traits replace existing half-orc racial traits.
 Consult your GM before selecting any of these new options.

 **Beastmaster** : Some half-orcs have a spiritual kinship with fantastical beasts, capturing them for sport or living and hunting with them.
-A half-orc with this trait treats whip and net as martial weapons and gains a +2 bonus on [Handle Animal](../skill_dir/handleAnimal#_handle-animal checks.
+A half-orc with this trait treats whip and net as martial weapons and gains a +2 bonus on [Handle Animal](../skill_dir/handleAnimal#_handle-animal) checks.
 This racial trait replaces the orc ferocity racial trait.

 **Bestial** : The orc blood of some half-orcs manifests in the form of particularly prominent orc features, exacerbating their bestial appearances but improving their already keen senses.
-They gain a +2 racial bonus on [Perception](../skill_dir/perception#_perception checks.
+They gain a +2 racial bonus on [Perception](../skill_dir/perception#_perception) checks.
 This racial trait replaces the orc ferocity racial trait.

 **Cavewight** : Some half-orcs live far from the surface, seeking solace in winding cave complexes.
-Half-orcs with this racial trait gain a +1 bonus on [Knowledge](../skill_dir/knowledge#_knowledge) (dungeoneering and [Survival](../skill_dir/survival#_survival checks made underground.
+Half-orcs with this racial trait gain a +1 bonus on [Knowledge](../skill_dir/knowledge#_knowledge) (dungeoneering) and [Survival](../skill_dir/survival#_survival) checks made underground.
 This racial trait replaces the intimidating racial trait.

 **Chain Fighter** : Some half-orcs have escaped from slavery and reforged the chains of their imprisonment into deadly weapons.
 Half-orcs with this racial trait are proficient with flails and heavy flails, and treat dire flails and spiked chains as martial weapons.
 This trait replaces the weapon familiarity racial trait.